Marie Legendre

 Centre for Late Antique, Islamic and Byzantine Studies | The University of Edinburgh

-She is also co-editor of the Journal of Late Antique, Islamic and Byzantine Studies (with Petros Bouras-Vallianatos, Yannis Stouraitis and Daisy Livingston)
+She is also co-editor in chief of the Journal of Late Antique, Islamic and Byzantine Studies (with Petros Bouras-Vallianatos, Yannis Stouraitis and Daisy Livingston)

 Journal of Late Antique, Islamic and Byzantine Studies : (euppublishing.com)